nvzqz/RandomKit/README.md

 another value, noninclusive.

 The base value for integers is 0.
-This means that calling `random(to:)` on a negative value will yield a negative one and vice-versa for a positive value.
+This means that calling `random(to:)` on a negative value will yield a random negative value or zero whereas a positive value will yield a random positive value or zero.

 If `value` == `randomBase`, `value` will be returned for `random(to:)`.